Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/FEMC/PSRAM/readme.txt

                A12:PG2     A13:PG3     A14:PG4     A15:PG5
                A17:PD12    A18:PD13

-               NOE:PD4     NWE:PD5     NE:PG9
+               NOE:PD4     NWE:PD5     NE:PG8
-               NBL0:PE0    NBL1:PE1

     Instructions:
         After compiling, burn it to the evaluation board, power it on, and print the PSRAM read-write results through the serial port

 4. Matters needing attention
-    The CS pin of the NAND Flash needs to be pulled up, otherwise the low 8bit data of the PSRAM will be affected, On N32H487ZEL7_EVB V1.0 board, J20 Connected with jumper cap
+    The J20 needs to be connected with a jumper cap